-Cape Chignecto is a 9 mile lightly trafficked point-to-point trail located near Cumberland, Nova Scotia, Canada.
-The trail is primarily used for hiking and mountain biking and is accessible from June until October.
+Cape Chignecto is a 27.9 mile lightly trafficked loop trail located near Cumberland, Nova Scotia, Canada that offers scenic views and is rated as difficult.
+The trail offers a number of activity options and is best used from June until October.

 Just finished a five night, six day backpacking trip on this trail.
 It can be done in as little as three days.
 I took my time to see this beautiful coastal trail and met some amazing hikers along the trip.
 This is by far one of the best backpacking trails in Atlantic Canada.
 The trail is well marked and has plenty of streams and brooks so you never have to worry about drinking water.
 Water treatment is required ie: Tablets, water filtration pump.
 The tent sites are very well placed from the main trail and all have access to running streams to outdoor toilets.
 The trail can be challenging at times, but never extreme.
 The trails goes from Beautiful moss covered forests floors to amazing coastal views.
 This is a must see for anyone looking for minimally untouched wilderness.
 Simply amazing!